 Asking for help is an act of bravery.

 How Can Uzma Help You?

 Uzma is a provisional psychologist who conducts full mental health assessments so you can better understand yourself.
 For RCMP and CAF members, she can help you complete a VAC psychological assessment form, which will acknowledge the trauma and other mental health symptoms you have faced in duty.

 Uzma can help you understand yourself.

-While Uzma specializes in VAC trauma assessment for police workers, she also provides a number of assessment services for multiple other concerns.
-If you feel distressed by your own behavior at times, feel that you cannot focus on work and tasks, or feel consumed by thoughts and feelings that are out of your control, a psychological assessment can help you make sense of it all.
-Uzma is trained in providing in-depth diagnostic assessments that can help you feel less alone.
-Your information and answers to assessment questions will always be kept confidential.
+While Uzma specializes in VAC trauma assessment for RCMP and Canadian Forces members, she also provides a number of assessment services for multiple other concerns.
+If you feel distressed by your own behaviour at times, feel that you cannot focus on work and tasks, or feel consumed by thoughts and feelings that are out of your control, a psychological assessment can help you make sense of it all.
+Uzma is trained in providing in-depth diagnostic assessments that can help you figure out your mental health.
 Some specific assessments Uzma can guide you through include assessments of anxiety disorders, mood disorders, depression, sexual disorders, sleep disorders, and personality disorders.

 More About Uzma

-Uzma is a highly passionate psychometrist, researcher, and professor.
-Uzma completed her Doctor of Philosophy (PhD) in Rehabilitation Sciences from McMaster University focusing on disability and participation.
-She has also earned Master's in Counselling Psychology as well as Family Practice & Ecology.
-As a sessional professor at MacEwan University for the past 9 years in the Police and Investigations programs and the published author of a textbook on police officers and mental health, Uzma understands the harm to mental wellbeing that police workers become faced with.
+Uzma completed her Doctor of Philosophy (PhD) in Rehabilitation Sciences from McMaster University focusing on disability and health outcomes.
+She has also earned Master's in Counselling Psychology as well as Family Practice and Ecology.
+She has been a sessional professor at MacEwan University in the Police and Investigations programs since 2014 and co-editor of a textbook on police officers and mental health.

 Want to learn more about the full mental health assessment?